Today is my 29th birthday.

 What one nugget of knowledge would you tell your younger self?
 Like a rising tide lifts all boats, sharing our words of wisdom with one another makes us all stronger.
 So please, leave a comment below!

-29 Things That I’ve Learnt About Healthy Living (And Loving The Skin You’re In)
+How To Be Healthy (And Love The Skin You’re In)

 Choose progress over perfection

 There’s always room for improvement, so get comfy on the journey and take one new step each day.